-Spondyloarthropathy is a family of seronegative inflammatory rheumatic diseases of the spine–with the term “seronegative" connoting that the patient in question is negative for rheumatoid factor and antinuclear antibodies in the bloodstream.
-The main forms of seronegative spondyloarthropathy are ankylosing spondylitis, reactive arthritis (for example, Reiter’s syndrome), psoriatic arthritis and the spinal disorders associated with inflammatory bowel diseases, such as Crohn's disease or ulcerative colitis.
+Spondyloarthropathy is a group of seronegative inflammatory rheumatic diseases of the spine.
+The phrase “seronegative” specifically denotes the absence of rheumatoid factor and antinuclear antibodies in the patient’s circulation.
+The main forms of seronegative spondyloarthropathy are ankylosing spondylitis, reactive arthritis (such as Reiter’s syndrome), psoriatic arthritis and spinal illnesses linked to inflammatory bowel diseases, such as Crohn's disease or ulcerative colitis.

-Spondyloarthropathy is characterized by back pain and stiffness, and in some cases systemic manifestations affecting the eyes, gastrointestinal tract, and skin.
+Spondyloarthropathy is characterized by back pain and stiffness.
+In some cases, there are systemic manifestations affecting the eyes, gastrointestinal tract, and skin.
 Spondyloarthropathy is associated with joint inflammation and cartilage destruction, which leads to immobility in the musculoskeletal system.
 Although not detectable with routine blood tests for common antibodies, spondyloarthropathy, especially ankylosing spondylitis, is associated with a higher prevalence of the human leukocyte antigen B27 (HLA-B27) gene.

 Structure and Function

 Spondyloarthropathy results in joint inflammation and cartilage destruction, which results in pain and loss of motion at the affected joint.
-In the spine, this is manifest as inflammation of the annulus surrounding the nucleus pulposus of the intervertebral disc, with subsequent bone formation.
-Bone formation within the intervertebral disc, so-called syndesmophytes, (calcification of the intervertebral disc) can ultimately fuse one vertebral body to another, leading to ankyloses (fusion) of the spine.
+In the spine, inflammation of the annulus surrounding the nucleus pulposus of the intervertebral disc leads to subsequent bone formation within the disc.
+Bone can form between the intervertebral discs too, producing so-called syndesmophytes.
+Ultimately, syndesmophytes can bridge one vertebral body to those adjacent to it, leading to ankyloses (fusion) of the spine.

 There is a strong susceptibility to spondyloarthropathy in people with the human leukocyte antigen B27 (HLA-B27) phenotype.
 Human leukocyte antigens are part of the major histocompatibility complex.
 Their function is to present antigens to cytotoxic T cells.
-Thus, the mechanism by which HLA-B27 predisposes individuals to develop spondyloarthritis likely involves an auto-immune reaction initiated by a response to an environmental factor or infectious pathogen, though the exact process remains unresolved.
+Thus, HLA-B27 likely predisposes individuals to develop spondyloarthritis via an auto-immune reaction initiated by a response to an environmental factor or infectious pathogen.
+The exact mechanism, however, remains unknown.

 In ankylosing spondylitis, the sacroiliac joint and the pubic symphysis are the most commonly affected joints in the body.
-Further inflammation leads to ascending fusion of the vertebrae of the lumbar, thoracic, and cervical spine, ultimately resulting in a “bamboo spine” appearance on x-ray.
+Further inflammation leads to ascending fusion of the lumbar, thoracic and cervical vertebrae, ultimately resulting in a “bamboo spine” appearance on x-ray.

 Psoriatic arthritis occurs in patients with psoriasis.
-In a small set of patients, the classic skin findings may be absent at the onset of joint symptoms, although many of these patients will eventually develop the characteristic rash.
+In a small set of patients, the classic skin findings associated with psoriasis may be absent at the onset of joint symptoms.
+Nonetheless, many of these patients will eventually develop the characteristic rash.

 Patients with inflammatory bowel disease often have spondyloarthropathy.
-In one 20-year prospective cohort study of approximately 500 patients with ulcerative colitis or Crohn’s disease, ankylosing spondylitis developed in about 5% of patients, and inflammatory back pain without the findings of ankylosing spondylitis in nearly 20% more.
-(Notably, the bowel disease was worse in patients who have spondyloarthropathy as well.)
+In a 20-year prospective cohort study of approximately 500 patients with ulcerative colitis or Crohn’s disease, ankylosing spondylitis developed in about 5% of patients, with an additional 20% reporting back pain without objective findings in the spine.
+Notably, the symptoms of the underlying bowel disease were reportedly worse in patients who had spondyloarthropathy compared to those who did not.

 On physical exam, decreased spine motion in the anterior-posterior plane is most evident.
 The Schober test (Figure 3) can be used to evaluate lumbar stiffness.